Security Awareness Training: What Does a Phishing Email Look Like?

 Spoofed Emails

-Threat actors are monitoring your email system.
-They are looking for patterns in your organization: who sends emails to one another?
+Threat actors are known to be monitoring your email system.
+They are looking for patterns in your organization: Who sends emails to one another?
 Who sends wire transfers?
-They can easily source email addresses from your company website or even from .xls or .pdf documents via a google search on your company domain.
-Your email and those of your peers are out there.
+They can easily source email addresses from your company website or even from .xls or .pdf documents via a Google search on your company domain.
+Your email, and those of your peers, are easily accessible.
 Therefore, you can’t trust anything sent via email without analyzing it first.

 Urgency Is the Reddest Red Flag

-These are some of the most typical phishing attempts out there: asking for a wire transfer or asking for the user to click a link or open a file to check upon payment receipt.
-Clicking on that link or opening that file will install malware on the machine.
+These are some of the most typical phishing attempts out there; asking for a wire transfer, to change banking information or asking for the user to click a link or open a file to check on payment receipt.
+Clicking on that link or opening that file will deploy malware on the machine.

 Attachments